dkdittoe/bio_project/DDittoe.md

 **Work and Volunteer Experience:**
 - *Graduate Research Assistant*, January 2018-Present:
   - University of Arkansas, Fayetteville, Arkansas
-  * Under the supervision of Dr. Steven Ricke.
-Dissersation focusing on pre and post harvest food safety at the Center for Food Safety.
+  - Under the supervision of Dr. Steven Ricke.
+Dissersation focusing on pre and post harvest food safety at the Center for Food Safety
 - *Graduate Research Assistant*, May 2016-December 2017:
   - Mississippi State University, Starkville, Mississippi
-  * Under the supervision of Dr. Aaron Kiess.
+  - Under the supervision of Dr. Aaron Kiess.
 Thesis focusing on evaluation alternatives to antibiotics such as Lactic Acid Producing Bacteria and Organic Acids.
 - *Undergraduate Research*, January 2014- May 2016:
   - Mississippi State University, Starkville, Mississippi
-  * Assisted Professor Aaron Kiess in his BSL-2 lab.
+  - Assisted Professor Aaron Kiess in his BSL-2 lab.
 Learned to handle and utilize pathogens such as *Campylobacter*, *E. Coli*, and *Salmonella* in research.
 Partook in research such as windrowing and the affects it has on the microbial load in litter.
 - *Residence Advisor*, July 2013- May 2016:
   - Mississippi State University, Starkville, Mississippi
-  * Created community among residence, supervised and cared for residents, enforced rules and ensured safety of residents, and coordinated staff development.
+  - Created community among residence, supervised and cared for residents, enforced rules and ensured safety of residents, and coordinated staff development.

 - *Internship*, May 2014-July 2014:
   - Tyson Foods, Temperanceville, Virginia
-  * Received experience in a poultry processing facility, hatchery, broiler farms, vaccination procedure, pullet farms, and breeder facilities.
+  - Received experience in a poultry processing facility, hatchery, broiler farms, vaccination procedure, pullet farms, and breeder facilities.

 | **Accomplishments:** |                     |
 | :-------------------- | ---------------------- |